 The American Humanist Association has internships available year-round for students, recent grads, and volunteers in Washington, DC.
 Interns will develop a more comprehensive understanding of how a progressive, national nonprofit organization works, while gaining valuable skills for the future.

 An internship at the AHA will provide an opportunity to support the organization's current work: advancing humanist values and progressive issue advocacy, focusing on church-state separation, civil liberties, reproductive freedom, human rights, and equality.

-Internships are available in four areas:
+Internships are currently available in following areas:

 Editorial: The intern will assist the editorial staff of our national award-winning magazine, the Humanist.
 Tasks include reviewing submissions, fact-checking manuscripts and magazine articles, proofreading, assisting in managing the online magazine, and potentially writing editorials, book reviews, or articles.